chizzletaz/MilestoneProject4/README.md

 - **The contact page:**
 This page has a contact form, where the user can ask questions or give remarks.
-A confirmation email is sent to the user’s emailaddress after submitting.
+A confirmation email is sent to the user’s email address after submitting.

 - **The sign up page:**
 This page has a signup form where the user can register and create an account.
 After registration